jzlung/boardgames/README.md

 Board Game Recommender, and successor to BGG

 ## P1 FIX NOW
-- [ ] bgg scrape doesn't have 'statistics' tag, which is vital
+- [X] bgg scrape doesn't have 'statistics' tag, which is vital
 - [ ] server has some error: `events.js:161    throw er; // Unhandled 'error' event`
+- [ ] learn how to get react into koa

 ## MVP MVP
 - [ ] site name